-It's clear from our own survey of plans sold over the past year that side-facing garages are an increasingly popular feature.
-Plan 546-4
+It's clear from our own survey of plans sold recently that side-facing garages are an increasingly popular

 Front-facing garages used to be standard in new developments.
 But a reaction against car-dominated, traffic-snarled streetscapes developed.
 In the 1980s the second home community of Seaside, Florida, by architect-planners Andres Duany and Elizabeth Plater-Zyberk, shown below, helped popularize so-called